Benefits of Using a Water Softener

 Soft water protects the efficiency of water heaters.

-Gas storage and tankless water heaters operating on soft water maintain the factory efficiency rating over a 15-year lifetime.
+Gas storage and tankless water heaters operating on soft water keep the factory efficiency rating over a 15-year life span.
 In comparison, using hard water for a gas water heater can reduce efficiency by up to 48 percent.

-If you have an electric water heater, up to 30 pounds of rock-like scale can accumulate in the tank from hard water.
+If you use an electric water heater, up to 30 pounds of rock-like scale can build up in the tank from hard water.
 The scale is a bad heat conductor.
 It can decrease the life of your heating element, because it has to work more to heat water.

 Soft Skin, Brighter Laundry and Cleaner Dishes

-Hard water minerals build up on your skin and in your hair, triggering it to dry out.
+Hard water minerals accumulate on your skin and in your hair, triggering it to become dehydrated.
 It can also cause painful razor burn.

-Soft water is superior at washing away soap residue, so you’ll have softer skin and glossier hair.
-Plus, your clothes will look less faded and your dishes will have fewer spots.
+Soft water is better at washing away soap residue, so you’ll have smoother skin and shinier hair.
+Plus, your clothes will look more colorful and your dishes will have fewer spots.

 Less Soap and Cleaning Time